Prince of Wales Health Network

 - Results: Increased collaboration and cooperation among healthcare facilities and other organizations, leading to enhanced healthcare services for island residents while eliminating unneeded duplication of services and filling in service gaps.

 Prince of Wales Island, located off the southern tip of Alaska, is a Medically Underserved Area and a Health Professional Shortage Area.
-This island boasts a population of only 4,200 residents who are spread out over 2,500 square miles.
+This island has a population of only 4,200 residents who are spread out over 2,500 square miles.
 With no commercial airline service, travel on and off the island is time-consuming, expensive, and dependent on weather.
 This means most healthcare services must be accessed on the island.

 In the 2000s, healthcare providers started exploring how they could better serve their patients through collaboration rather than competition.
 Thus, the Prince of Wales (POW) Health Network was formed in 2007.
 Quarterly face-to-face meetings are at the heart of developing strong relationships founded in trust, collaboration, and accountability.